Rlaur2/calculator/README.md

 Create a calculator with all the basic functions

 Bugs to fix and things to do
 1. Hitting an operator multiple times yields unexpected results, many bugs to count here - Fixed the major bugs!
+Finding new bugs will require more testing.

-2. Clicking on 'equal' before having two operands also yields unexpected results. - Mostly fixed, gotta do some more testing
+2. Clicking on 'equal' before having two operands also yields unexpected results. - Fixed the major bugs!
+Finding new bugs will require more testing.

 3. Dividing by zero returns a string, clear out the string from the array when this happens - Fixed